TezeOS/tezeos-release/README.md

-# WHat is TezeOS releases?
+# What is TezeOS releases?

 TezeOS is a software company and allows you to use Teze-based operating system.
 We mostly use Windows based to protect everyone from being risk.
 We've working to release Tese-based operating system to prevent security risks.

+# How I can download?

+You can download iso file by clicking [this](https://github.com/TezeOS/tezeos-release/releases) button, and then see which operating system released.